knownorigin/docs.knownorigin.io/docs/guide/frequently-asked-questions.md

 ## Is there a way to re-arrange the order my collections?
 The best way to do this is by updating the collection.
 The order is defined by last update, with the newest appearing at the top.

+## How does Unlockable content work?

+Read more about this here [unlockable content](/guide/unlockable-content)